dusanj11/ATM_AAA_simulation/README.md

 technology: WCF

-type of project: team project (2 members - me and Marko Jelaca)
+type of project: team project (2 members - Dušan Jeftić and Marko Jelaca)